Orinoco Basin: Orinoco River Sources

-In turn, these sands have come to create a unique eco-system in the world: an extensive dune field (occupies about 30,000 km^{2}) that has the peculiarity that it is not a desert climate but a savanna climate in a landscape of natural pastures that alternate with some gallery forests, flowing rivers and dunes of more than 100 km in length and up to 20 m in height.
+In turn, these sands have come to create a unique eco-system in the world: an extensive dune field (occupies about 30,000 km^{2}) that has the peculiarity that it is not a desert climate but a savanna climate in a landscape of natural pastures that alternate with some gallery forests, flowing rivers and dunes of more than in length and up to in height.
 Some of these dunes are used by the Llanero to establish in them the cheese, that, in addition to processing part of the milk, a group of cattle are being prepared to go to the front of the herd (what in the Llanos denominates the godmother of the herd).
 They also serve to protect the livestock from floods.
 Thus, this eco-system so curious and picturesque, is the result of wind modeling in a savannah climate.
 It is not, as stated in the Atlas of Venezuela.
 A spatial image (also known as the Atlas of PDVSA, of a paleodunas eco-system formed in an environment with a climate much drier than the present one, but of a mechanism of formation of dunes that only acts during the dry season since.
 When the level of the waters of the Orinoco falls due to the drought of the rivers, especially those that come from the Llanos, they remain extensive beaches of very fine sand, that the trade winds soon transfer towards the south-east forming what now constitutes the Santos Luzardo National Park, a name taken from one of the main characters in Doña Bárbara's novel by Rómulo Gallegos.